The Power, Art, and Heart of Listening

 - Able to generate listening that creates connection vs. disconnection, empowerment vs. disempowerment, trust, vs. distrust

 - Able to listen in such a way that you create collaborative workability with others

 - Able to collaborate with others towards the fulfillment of projects as accomplishments in coordination with others around you

 - Able to create mutuality and cause the fulfillment of an idea in the world

 - Able to shift adversarial relationships to relationships based in partnership

 As George Bernard Shaw says, “the single biggest problem in communication is the illusion that it has taken place.”
-In this two-day conversation, you’ll be able to move out of that illusion into real life, and course correct.
+In this two-and-a-half day conversation, you will be able to move out of that illusion into real life, and course-correct.